In this article, I offer my top recommendations for the best things to do and see in Singapore, one of the most incredible cities in the world.

 As far as flights are concerned, there is not much choice: Singapore has only one airport.
 The only option that might save you something is flying to Kuala Lumpur and then getting to Singapore by bus.
 In this way, you will have the opportunity to visit Malaysia and see two countries so close yet so different.
 That’s what I did because I live in China, and the flights to Malaysia were way cheaper than those to Singapore.
 If you also choose this option, remember that it takes at least 6 hours to get to Singapore by bus.

-One thing I always recommend is to get a VPN and try to check the flight prices from different IP addresses.
-In this way, sometimes you can save a lot of money (remember to use the incognito browser mode).
+One thing I always recommend is getting a VPN and checking the flight prices from different IP addresses.
+This way, you can sometimes save a lot of money (remember to use the incognito browser mode).

-Regarding accommodation, Singapore offers some of the most luxurious options in the world, such as the famous Marina Bay Sands, with an amazing infinity pool overlooking the city.
-Spending at least 300$ for one night in a hotel is not an option for everyone.
-On Booking.com, you can find much cheaper options.
+Singapore offers some of the most luxurious accommodation options in the world, such as the famous Marina Bay Sands, with an amazing infinity pool overlooking the city.
+However, spending at least $300$ for one night in a hotel is not an option for everyone.
+Booking.com offers much cheaper options.
 Another option is to use Trip.com.

 In any case, you will spend more than any other Southeast Asian country.
 I recommend booking your accommodation as close as possible to the subway (also called MRT) because Singapore is hot, and walking for 20 minutes every time you leave your hotel is not nice.
-The subway is convenient, so you don’t need to find accommodation in the city centre.
+The subway is convenient, so you don’t need accommodation in the city center.

 When is the best time to visit Singapore?